This post was originally published on A Globe Well Travelled in 2021. The content has been revised and updated with fresh information.

 One of the best things to do in Melbourne is to take the tram to St. Kilda (which takes aaaages as it stops every two seconds along the way, but I suppose that’s all part of the experience!).

-These colourful beach huts are a half hour train ride south of Melbourne’s city centre.
-They’re a popular spot for tourists to get some Insta snaps.
+These colourful beach huts are one the best Melbourne attractions and are located a half hour train ride south of the city centre.
+They’re a popular spot for tourists to get some photos for social media.
 I visited them on a super gloomy day but still found them to be proper adorable.

 The bathing boxes were built from the 1860s then were rented out or sold to private buyers to use for dressing into swimwear and relaxing by the beach (kind of like a permanent beach umbrella that also offers privacy).
 There are currently 82 of these bathing boxes in Brighton and they rarely come up for sale.
 If one does become available, you’d be looking at spending upwards of $200,000 AUD to buy it!!

-Many visitors to Melbourne will head to the Eureka Skydeck (which claims the title of the highest viewing platform in the Southern Hemisphere) or the Melbourne Star Observation Wheel in Docklands which is much like the London Eye.
+🏙️ Many visitors to Melbourne will head up to the Melbourne Skydeck (which claims the title of the highest viewing platform in the Southern Hemisphere).

 If you’re hoping for something a little less touristy, there are some great places to eat or drink with a view.
 I mentioned Naked in the Sky earlier for its casual beer garden rooftop, or if you’re hanging downtown and want something classy you can head to Rooftop Bar (yes, that’s actually its name!) or The Rooftop at QT.